refinedev/refine/documentation/docs/api-reference/core/hooks/data/useCreate/index.md

 [Refer to the query invalidation documentation for more information &#8594](https://tanstack.com/query/v4/docs/react/guides/query-invalidation)

 ## Audit Logs

+> This feature is only available if you use a [Audit Log Provider](/docs/api-reference/core/providers/audit-log-provider/).

 When `useCreate` mutation runs successfully, it will call the `log` method from `auditLogProvider` with some parameters such as `resource`, `action`, `data` etc. It is useful when you want to log the changes to the database.